Published by FashionUnited.

 Recycled polyester: the pros

-1. Keeping plastics from going to landfill and the ocean – Recycled polyester gives a second life to a material that’s not biodegradable and would otherwise end up in landfill or the ocean.
-According to NGO Ocean Conservancy, 8 million metric tons of plastics enter the ocean every year, on top of the estimated 150 million metric tons that currently circulate in marine environments.
+1. Keeping plastics from going to the landfill and the ocean – Recycled polyester gives a second life to a material that’s not biodegradable and would otherwise end up in the landfill or the ocean.
+According to the NGO Ocean Conservancy, 8 million metric tons of plastics enter the ocean every year, on top of the estimated 150 million metric tons that currently circulate in marine environments.
 If we keep this pace, by 2050 there will be more plastic in the ocean than fish.
-Plastic has been found in 60 percent of all seabirds and 100 percent of all sea turtle species because they mistake plastic for food, also according to Ocean Conservancy.
+Plastic has been found in 60 percent of all sea birds and 100 percent of all sea turtle species because they mistake plastic for food, also according to Ocean Conservancy.
 As for landfill, the United States Environmental Protection Agency reported that the country’s landfills received 26 million tons of plastic in 2015 alone.
 The EU estimates the exact same amount to be generated yearly by its members.
 Clothes are undoubtedly a part of the problem: in the UK, a report by the Waste and Resources Action Programme (WRAP) estimated that about 140 million pounds worth of clothes end up in landfill each year.
 “Taking plastic waste and turning it into a useful material is very important for humans and our environment”, said Karla Magruder, Board Member of Textile Exchange, in an email to FashionUnited.

 2. rPET is just as good as virgin polyester, but takes less resources to make – Recycled polyester is almost the same as virgin polyester in terms of quality, but its production requires 59 percent less energy compared to virgin polyester, according to a 2017 study by the Swiss Federal Office for the Environment.
 WRAP estimates rPET’s production to reduce CO2 emissions by 32 percent in comparison to regular polyester.
 In addition, recycled polyester can contribute to reduce the extraction of crude oil and natural gas from the Earth to make more plastic.
 “If you look at life cycle assessments, rPET scores significantly better than virgin PET”, adds Magruder.